 In recent years, the world’s weather has been going a bit … well, weird, for want of a better word.
-Record breaking temperatures at both extremes, droughts and floods, heat waves and cold snaps, fires and blizzards, often in totally unexpected places – you name it, it seems to be happening!
-Here are some of the more noteworthy recent events in Africa’s part of that world.
+Record-breaking temperatures at both extremes, droughts and floods, heat waves and cold snaps, fires and blizzards, often in totally unexpected places – you name it, it seems to be happening!
+Here are some of the more noteworthy recent weird African weather conditions in our part of the world.

 1) Lightning Doesn’t Strike the Same place twice

 Oh, yes, it does.
 In 2011 in Blouberg, Cape Town in South Africa, two friends were just sitting in their backyard watching a storm with a video camera running when they were startled out of their skin by a lightning strike hitting the ground just a few feet in front of them … and another one, in exactly the same spot, a couple of seconds later!
 No doubt they would not have been believed if they hadn’t got that video camera running, but since they did, the video went viral in no time!

 Yep.
 In December 2013 (Friday the 13th of December 2013, in fact …) a sudden severe cold snap in Egypt caused several cities, including Alexandria, Madinaty and Cairo, to find themselves with a liberal coating of snow, several inches deep – something that hasn’t happened there for well over a century!
 In fact, two Mediterranean ports were closed due to the bad weather and in Aleppo, a northern city that’s being fought over by soldiers and rebels, both warring sides took a break from fighting because it was too cold for them to continue.
 Certainly, an event of this magnitude should find its way into the list of weird African weather conditions.